Jack-alope/DU-Classical-Site/content/committee/map-name-jared-charles-miller-position-auditor-possibly-short-millerj44-bio-jared-charles-miller-is-something-to-this-society-he-does-things-and-also-does-other-things-image-https-ucarecdn-com-21f24d79-efdd-49b6-b859.md

 ---
-name: Jared Charles Miller
+name: Michael Mac Nulty
-position: Auditor ...
-Possibly
+position: Secretary
 short: millerj44
 bio: Jared Charles Miller is something to this society.
 He does things and also does other things.